|Application Procedure||Design Immersion Days (DID)|

 Students accepted to SCI-Arc may defer their acceptance for up to one academic year.
 In order to defer one’s acceptance, a non-refundable deposit and an official request explaining the reason for deferment must be submitted to the Admissions Office by the appropriate deadline.
 An official letter confirming the student’s request to defer their admissions will be mailed to the student within 30 days of submitting their request.
 Any deferment requests received after the deadline are subject to approval by the Admissions Office.
 If an applicant fails to enroll at SCI-Arc in the following year, he/she must then reapply for admission in the following year.
 Applicants initially offered a position on the waiting list will not have the option to defer their acceptance and must reapply if they wish to be considered for admissions in the following year.

 Undergraduate applicants that applied for advanced placement may appeal their studio placement by submitting an official appeal request in writing to the Admissions Office.
 All official requests must be submitted to the Admissions Office no later than June 15th.
 Appeals should be addressed to the Admissions Committee and must include additional portfolio work.
 An additional letter of recommendation and/or resume may also be submitted in the student's behalf.
 Appeals are reviewed by the Undergraduate Programs Chair and the applicant will receive written notification of the appeal decision.

 Reapplication within one year: Students wishing to reapply to the program within 1 year of their initial application must submit the following:

 - New application form

-- At least one new letter of recommendation pertaining to work or study done since the last application was filed.
+- At least one new letter of recommendation (and required letter of recommendation form) pertaining to work or study done since the last application was filed.

-Reapplication after one year: If an applicant wishes to reapply for admission after one year of absence from the program, he or she must resubmit all application materials specified for the initial application.
+Reapplication after one year: If an applicant wishes to reapply for admission after one year of absence from the program, he/she must resubmit all application materials specified for the initial application.